gruposantander/digital-trust-docs/docs/quick_development_guide.md

 }
 ```

-The token signature must be validated using the OP public key that can be found using the `jwks_uri` url provided the in the [openid-configuration](https://opserver-verifiedid-pro.e4ff.pro-eu-west-1.openshiftapps.com/.well-known/openid-configuration)
+The token signature must be validated using the OP public key that can be found using the `jwks_uri` url provided the in the [openid-configuration](https://opserver-verifiedid-pro.e4ff.pro-eu-west-1.openshiftapps.com/.well-known/openid-configuration).

 ## Annex 1: Using Assertion Claims
-{% include_relative ./assertion_claims.md %}